 This is cow parsley (at least, that’s the name I know it by) and it’s around in June, like elderflower but, unlike elderflower, it grows up from the ground.
 Elderflower is a tree, and the flowers – although they can end up near the ground – come from the branches.

 This isn’t elderflower either:

-Don’t ask me what they are, but they’re not elderflower.
-I know them as white flowers which bloom around the same time as elderflower, presumably just to confuse us mere mortals into not bothering to make our own elderflower cordial.
+Don’t ask me what it is (even though I have it in my garden), but it’s not elderflower.
+I know it as a white flower which blooms around the same time as elderflower, presumably just to confuse us mere mortals into not bothering to make our own elderflower cordial.

 THIS is elderflower:

 And if you’re not sure, go up and give it a sniff – elderflower even smells of elderflower.
 I know, right?